Below you’ll find all of our 2020 RV life updates from the road in one place.

 An Update on What We Thought Broke in Montrose: The air conditioner was not broken after all.
 An RV repairman was able to come to our campsite and look at it in Fort Collins.
 He thought the auto-setting we were keeping it on caused some of the water to freeze up, which would have sent ice shooting through throughout the ducting, not parts.
 We were very grateful for him and once again turned our a/c back on!

 What Broke: This was when things with the truck started getting messy again.
 We noticed it was starting to leak a black substance near the end of our stay in Fort Collins.
-On a mission to not become behind in our upcoming trek to Delaware, we decided to address the leak when we got to our next stop, Omaha.
+However, we were on a mission not to miss an upcoming family get together in Delaware.
+So we decided to address the leak when we got to our next stop, Omaha.

 Our night in Wood River was just a stop off the freeway on our path to Omaha.
 We stopped at Firefly Meadows for the night.
 It’s worth mentioning that while this park was pretty basic, it did have one of the nicest bathhouses we’ve ever seen!